OsReg/Lean-Canv/README.md

 3. Follow the on-screen instructions to complete the test.
 The results will be displayed in real-time.
 4. After completing the TUG test, all keypoint positions and timestamps for each activity will be saved.
 You can download the results in CSV format for further analysis.

-? ( README index.html
-To test the video tracker:
-1. In VSC install extension "Live Server"
-2. In VSC, navigate to the folder where index.html is located (the local location you chose on your computer for the repot, see the Github guide)
-3. Right-click index.html and select 'Open with Live Server' ) ?

 # Graphs
 Below is information on graph generation:
 * The file "CodeTug.m" loads data from two files, calculates the mean values for each file, plots the means, and shows the differences at various time points.
 It provides a visual comparison of the differences between automatic and manual timing for a "Time Up and Go" test.